Franc affair: Trials

 The trial of the 24 conspirators opened in Budapest on 7 May 1926.
 They attracted considerable attention from the press, including American journalists Dorothy Thompson and Hubert Renfro Knickerbocker.
 The French government was represented by Hungarian lawyer Paul de Auer.
 De Auer argued that while the damage inflicted to the French economy had the plot succeeded would have been minimal, it would have caused considerable harm to the country's reputation.
 The prosecution presented a general outline of the plot which was notable for its omissions regarding the role played by Bethlen and Teleki.
 Teleki claimed that he became aware of the plot in 1922, but stopped being involved after receiving a report from Gerő which claimed that the project was not viable.
 Bethlen likewise denied knowing anything concrete about the plot.
 Evidence presented at the trial pointed to Teleki's role as an intermediary between the government and the plotters, while Bethlen was most likely aware of the plot but allowed it to proceed.
 Windischgraetz revealed the plot's goals, he nevertheless refused to disclose the identities of other plotters.
 Several Hungarian parliament deputies testified in his defense, arguing that his actions were patriotic in nature.
 Rába's initial testimony implicated Bethlen, several of his political allies and a number of German nationals.
 However, he subsequently withdrew the most controversial parts of his initial testimony.
 Captain György Hir's testimony also implicated Bethlen, Hir died under mysterious circumstances two weeks before the conclusion of the trial.

-On 26 May, the court concluded the trial.
+On 26 May 1926, the verdicts were rendered.
 Two of the defendants were acquitted.
 Windischgraetz was given four years in prison, Nádosy was given four years of hard labor and a fine of 2,000 dollars.
 Gerő received two years in prison, Rába one and a half years, Haits and Kurtz received one year in prison each.
 Zadravecz was forced to resign from his position and spent two years in an Austrian monastery as punishment.
 The court ruled that the defendants were motivated by patriotism as an extenuating circumstance.
 Gerő and Rába's sentences were reduced to six months on appeal.
 Neither Bethlen, nor any member of his cabinet were charged; it is believed that Bethlen exercised direct control over the proceedings.
 Windischgraetz spent several weeks in prison, before being moved to a luxurious sanatorium.
 A national petition for Windischgraetz to be pardoned received 100,000 signatures.
 Windischgraetz and Nádosy were pardoned by Horthy the following year.

 The plotters captured abroad were tried separately in the countries where they were captured.
 Jankovich, Marsovszky and Mankowicz were tried in The Hague, while von Olchvary was tried in Hamburg.
 All receiving light sentences.